Augustus's Eastern policy: West of the Euphrates

-West of the Euphrates, Augustus tried to reorganize the Roman East, either by incorporating some vassal states and turning them into Roman provinces (such as Amyntas' Galatia in 25 B.C, or Herod Archelaus' Judaea in 6 (after there had been some initial unrest in 4 B.C. upon the death of Herod the Great), or by strengthening old alliances with local kings who had become "client kings of Rome" (as happened to Archelaus, king of Cappadocia, Asander, king of the Bosporan Kingdom, Polemon I, king of Pontus, as well as the rulers of Emesa, Iturea, Commagene, Cilicia, Chalcis, Nabatea, Iberia, Colchis and Albania).
+West of the Euphrates, Augustus tried to reorganize the Roman East, either by incorporating some vassal states and turning them into Roman provinces (such as Amyntas's Galatia in 25 BC, or Herod Archelaus's Judaea in 6 (after there had been some initial unrest in 4 BC upon the death of Herod the Great), or by strengthening old alliances with local kings who had become "client kings of Rome" (as happened to Archelaus, king of Cappadocia, Asander, king of the Bosporan Kingdom, Polemon I, king of Pontus, as well as the rulers of Emesa, Iturea, Commagene, Cilicia, Chalcis, Nabatea, Iberia, Colchis and Albania).

 East of the Euphrates

 East of the Euphrates, in Armenia, Parthia, and Media, Augustus aimed to achieve the greatest political interference without intervening with costly military action.
-In fact, Octavian aimed to resolve the conflict with the Parthians diplomatically, with the Parthian king Phraates IV returning in 20 B.C. the standards lost by Crassus at the Battle of Carrhae in 53 B.C.
+In fact, Octavian aimed to resolve the conflict with the Parthians diplomatically, with the Parthian king Phraates IV returning in 20 BC the standards lost by Crassus at the Battle of Carrhae in 53 BC.
 He could have turned against Parthia to avenge the defeats suffered by Crassus and Antony; instead, he believed a peaceful coexistence of the two empires was possible, with the Euphrates as the boundary for each other's areas of influence.
 In fact, both empires had more to lose from a defeat than they could realistically hope to gain from a victory.
 Throughout his long principate, Augustus concentrated his main military efforts in Europe.
 The focal point in the East, however, was the kingdom of Armenia, which, because of its geographical location, had been the subject of contention between Rome and Parthia for the past fifty years.
 He aimed to make Armenia a Roman buffer state, with the enthronement of a king appreciated by Rome, and if necessary imposed by force of arms.